mcmah309/anyhow/README.md

    known and can be recovered from
 2. Related logs should be kept together (in the example, other functions could log before this Result had been handled)
 3. We have no way to get the correct stack traces related to the original issue
-4. We have no way to inspect "context", while with anyhow we can iterate through with `chain()`
+4. We have no way to inspect "context", while with `anyhow` we can iterate through with `chain()`

-Now with anyhow, we are able to better understand and handle errors in an idiomatic way!
+Now with `anyhow`, we are able to better understand and handle errors in an idiomatic way!

 ## Configuration Options

-Anyhow functionality can be changed by changing:
+`anyhow` functionality can be changed by changing:

 ```text
 Error.hasStackTrace;